Changing the narrative

 Harriet worked with us in our babies’ home, when we closed it she volunteered and was trained on being a foster carer.

 She shared that she has seen the children placed in her care develop faster than when they are in an orphanage.
 “The children grow up faster and more confident," she says

 Joel spent his childhood in an orphanage and left the care system as a young adult.
 He shared that he did not know what to do when he left the orphanage.
 “I wish I had grown up within a family," he said "I would have a family to call my own,”

 Most journalists noted that they had no idea what alternative care is.
-“When I came here, I do not understand issues surrounding protection of children, adoption or foster care,” said Juma Sseyid a journalist with Rock Mambo Radio.
+“When I came here, I did not understand issues surrounding the protection of children, adoption or foster care,” said Juma Sseyid a journalist with Rock Mambo Radio.

 After the workshop, we asked Juma what he had learnt, he was quick to say the discussions had armed him with tools to use to promote alternative care.

 "My radio station will undertake an initiative to promote adoption and alternative care in Tororo region" he added